The Most Irreplaceable Sites On Earth

-In honour of World Environment Day, held each year on June 5, we are taking another look at the most irreplaceable sites on earth, identified in a study published in Science last year.

-In that report, scientists listed more than 100 irreplaceable environments or regions where many animal and plant species cannot be found anywhere else on our planet.
+A new study published in Science identified more than 100 irreplaceable environments — regions where many animal and plant species cannot be found anywhere else on Earth.

-A total of 137 sites were selected from 173,000 protected areas, regions that cover 13% of the earth’s landmass.
-These are some of the most biologically rich ecosystems in the world but face continued threats and are often poorly managed.
+A total of 137 sites were selected from 173,000 “Protected Areas.”
+Protected Areas cover 13% of the Earth’s land.
+These are some of the most biologically rich ecosystems in the world, but face continued threats and are often poorly managed.

 Each protected area was analysed individually.
 But sometimes the regions overlap, effectively protecting the same species.
 For this reason, researchers combined adjacent or overlapping protected areas into 78 clusters around the world.

-Here are some of the most irreplaceable areas from 10 different clusters.
-Bringing attention to these places is critical to preventing extinctions of the world’s mammals, birds, and amphibians.
+Here are some of the most irreplaceable areas — from 10 different clusters.

 The Wet Tropics of Queensland cover roughly 3,500 square miles of Australian forest.
 Thirteen mammals that live in the Wet Tropics are found nowhere else in the world.
 This includes the green ringtail possum and kangaroo rats.

 The Palawan Game Refuge and Bird Sanctuary in the Philippines is home to the endangered Palawan horned frog, the vulnerable Palawan peacock-pheasant, and the critically endangered Philippine cockatoo.
-Unfortunately, the natural forest is being destroyed by mining and palm-oil production.
+Unfortunately, the natural forest is being destroy by mining and palm oil production.

 Sierra Nevada De Santa Marta, a mountain refuge for hundreds of species, is located in northern Colombia on the Caribbean coast.
 More than 600 bird species are found in this region, including the rusty-headed spinetail and white-lored warbler, which can't be found anywhere else on the planet.
 Certain amphibians and reptiles that live above 9,900 feet are also only found in this part of the world.
 The nature reserve faces threats from encroaching populations and illegal drug cultivation.